How to Monitor Data Quality: A Detailed Guide

 Why does that happen?
 Distrust of data is exacerbated by situations where data provides an answer that’s at odds with the expectations of the decision-maker.
 In addition, if someone has encountered errors in data or reports in the past, they’re inclined to favor intuition.
 This is understandable, as a decision made on the basis of incorrect data may throw you back rather than move you forward.

 Imagine you have a multi-currency project.
-Your analyst has set up Google Analytics in one currency, and the marketer in charge of contextual advertising has set up cost importing into Google Analytics in another currency.
+Your analyst has set up Google Analytics in one currency, and the marketer in charge of contextual advertising has set up cost importing into Google Analytics 4 in another currency.
 As a result, you have an unrealistic return on ad spend (ROAS) in your advertising campaign reports.
 If you don’t notice this error in time, you may either disable profitable campaigns or increase the budget on loss-making ones.

 In addition, developers are usually very busy, and implementing web analytics is a secondary task for them.
-While implementing new functionality — for example, a new design for a unit with accessories — developers may forget to check that data is being collected in Google Analytics.
+While implementing new functionality — for example, a new design for a unit with accessories — developers may forget to check that data is being collected in Google Analytics 4.
 As a result, when the time comes to evaluate the effectiveness of the new design, it turns out that the data collection was broken two weeks ago.
 Surprise.

 We recommend testing web analytics data as early and as often as possible to minimize the cost of correcting an error.

-Cost of correcting a mistake
+Cost of Correcting a Mistake

 Imagine you've made an error during the specification phase.
 If you find it and correct it immediately, the fix will be relatively cheap.
 If the error is revealed after implementation, when building reports, or even when making decisions, the cost of fixing it will be very high.